dgroomes/stackoverflow-look-back/README.md

 * Support the Edge browser.
 Write a Powershell script to build the extension distributions.
 This is the Windows friendly thing to do.
 Add instructions as needed.
 * Multi-term search.
 The search bar should take each word and apply an "AND" search
-* DONE Tags.
-Add question tags to the data and to the UI.
-Sometimes, a question does not actually contain the relevant concept.
-  For example, a question like "How to get the current time in seconds" with the tag "JavaScript" would not show up if you search "JavaScript", but I want it to show up.
-  * DONE.
-Get a working SQL query that returns tags.
-Is it an array type in SQL?
-  * DONE Update the sede.ddl
-  * DONE Update the SQL query.
-Update the Post type.
-Persist the data.
-Query back the data.
-  * DONE Visualize the tags in the UI
-  * DONE on tags.
 * Implement a "recents" feature?
 Maybe the most relevant StackOverflow posts are the ones I just added!
 I'm revisiting them continually until I understand them (concepts) or memorize them (commands or code snippets).
-* ABANDONED (Possible, but not feasible) Fix static download.
-It doesn't include the JavaScript code.
-The search doesn't work.
-  * ABANDONED (Abandoned because Chrome extension by default do not allow any inline `<script>` tags for security.
-See this [answer](https://stackoverflow.com/a/16153913/)) Yikes, this is a bit involved.
-There's a fundamental issue which is that you can't just extract the contents of the
-    `<script src="...">` tags and paste it into the page as an inline `<script>` tag.
-You basically do this with CSS which is awesome, but it won't work the same for JavaScript as [explained here](https://stackoverflow.com/a/48403181) because of the same origin policy.
-I don't really want to do the technique described in the linked StackOverflow answer.
-    How can I get what I want and not introduce too much complexity (or even reduce complexity)...
-I think I can inline the contents `posts.viewer.js`, `PostsViewer.js` and `posts-viewer.css` into `posts-viewer.html`.
-In other words, get rid of those files and just use `posts-viewer.html`.
-This way, `posts-viewer.html` is already much closer to the "Download-ready format" we need to support the download button.
-Nice.
-  * Re-download the external source and splice it into the page.
-This is the complicated solution that we must do because of the restriction described in the earlier item.
-  * Delete the `<script src="...">` tags.
-These should not be included in the download.
-The downloaded file has to be completely static, no external dependencies can be downloaded at runtime.

 ## Finished Wish List items